subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Unfortunately the exact analysis of Ising models for $d\ge 2$ is extremely difficult.
 However there exists a simple approximation method, called mean field analysis or MFA, that preserves important properties such as phase transitions and we will describe that next.

-The energy level for a single atom is given by
+The energy level for a single spin is given by

 $$ e = -J\sigma\sum_{i=1}^n\sigma_i  $$

-where $n$ is the number of neighbors for the atom.
+where $n$ is the number of neighbors for the spin.

-The total energy for a configuration of N atoms in $d$ dimensions is given by
+The total energy for a configuration of N spins in $d$ dimensions is given by

 $$  E = -J\sum_i\sum_j \sigma_i \sigma_j  $$